Installation

 This will install

-Both serial and parallel HDF5 will be installed, and these are usually found in folders
+The serial and parallel HDF5 are normally installed in different locations, and these are usually found in folders

 After installing the dependencies, copy the desired configuration file to